microsoft/vscode-docs/docs/editor/tasks.md

 - **taskName**: the tasks's name used in the user interface.
 - **type**: the task's type.
 For a custom task this can either be `shell` or `process`.
 If `shell` is specified the command is interpreted as a shell command (e.g bash, cmd or powershell).
 If `process` is specified the command is interpreted as a process to execute.
 If `shell` is used any arguments to the command should be embedded into the `command` property to support proper argument quoting.
 If the test script for example would accept a `--debug` argument then the command property should look as follows: `./scripts/test.sh --debug`.
 - **command**: the actual command to execute.
-- **windows**: any windows specific properties.
+- **windows**: any Windows specific properties.
 Will be used instead of the default properties when the command is executed on Windows.
 - **group**: defines to which group the task belongs.
 In the example it belongs to the `test` group.
 Tasks that belong to the test group can be executed by running **Run Test Task** from the command palette.
 - **presentation**: defines how the task output is handled in the user interface.
 In this case the terminal showing the ouput is `always` revealed and a `new` terminal is created on every task run.